fico7489/laravel-eloquent-join/README.md

 ### Other

+* If the model uses SoftDelete trait, where deleted_at != null will be automatically applied
 * You can combine new clauses unlimited times
 * If you combine clauses more times on same relation package will join related table only once